victorpaulo/YummyRation-Cloudant/README.md

 **This version I added the IBM Cloudant No-SQL database functionality**

-**You must have to provision an instance of IBM Cloudant on BlueMix and inform the credentials on file _cloudant.json_**
+**You must have to provision an instance of IBM Cloudant on Bluemix and inform the credentials on file _cloudant.json_**

 **Please see the documentation:** https://www.ng.bluemix.net/docs/#services/Cloudant/index.html#Cloudant